Legal representation in criminal cases

 The Law Society of Ireland has published detailed guidance on criminal legal aid.

-You can also access information on criminal legal aid and advice from the Department of Justice and Equality.
+You can also access information on criminal legal aid and advice from the Department of Justice.